Optimize for follow-up questions, not only keyword density

 That mapping step also improves site architecture.
 From this post, readers can move into behavioral frameworks, technical preparation pages, or keyword landings without breaking the topic cluster.

 Once your resume is cleaner, the highest-value action is to keep that context moving through the rest of the journey.
-That means checking the feature summary, confirming the plan path, and making sure the download flow is clear before the interview date.
+That means checking the feature summary, confirming the plan path, and making sure the download flow is clear before the meeting date.

 Content that stops at resume advice misses the strongest conversion opportunity.
 Resume work is often the closest readers get to product-ready intent, so the next CTA should feel immediate and relevant.